5 Mobile Testing Challenges and Solutions

-The mobile boom is obvious and it is pretty clear they are here to stay.
-The smart-phones are rapidly becoming the primary method of interaction for consumers and businesses worldwide, with thousands of apps being generated each day.
-Mobile goes beyond smart-phones and tablets.
-Apps are now being incorporated into cars, wearable tech, and home appliances
+The mobile boom is obvious, and it is pretty clear they are here to stay.
+Smartphones are rapidly becoming the primary method of interaction for consumers and businesses worldwide, with thousands of apps being generated each day.

-The phenomenal growth of mobile devices has opened up avenues for organizations to integrate them into the computing environment.
 Today’s mobile applications deliver complex functionality on platforms that have limited resources for computing.
 Diversity presents unique challenges that require unique testing strategies.

-What will you learn in this article?
+What will you learn from this article?

-In continuation with the detailed and quite insightful article Beginner’s Guide to Mobile Testing, we will here understand the various challenges which are faced when performing Mobile Testing and what are the current solutions available in the market to tackle them all.
+In continuation with the detailed and quite insightful article Beginner’s Guide to Mobile Testing, we will here understand the various challenges that are faced when performing Mobile Testing and what are the current solutions available in the market to tackle them all.

-According to the Cap Gemini Quality Report (Mobile Testing), 18% of responding companies say that they do not have enough time to test mobile apps, and 65% do not have the right tools.
+Market Trends: According to the Cap Gemini Quality Report (Mobile Testing), 18% of responding companies say that they do not have enough time to test mobile apps, and 65% do not have the right tools.
 Also, 52% cite a lack of devices as a reason not to do Mobile Testing.
-These all are real-time challenges faced by the organizations to successfully perform Mobile Testing.
+These all are real-time challenges faced by organizations to successfully perform Mobile Testing.

 Real-Time Challenges For The Mobile Testing